-Figure 7 and 8.
-Qom Fatemi Hospital was built with private investment, initially in the Reza Shah period with a traditional model; Lack of attention to the well-known architectural patterns of the first Pahlavi period (archeology-oriented motifs and early modernist plans and elevations), despite the completely modern operation of the hospital, shows an example of public attitude towards the architecture of this period ("Opening of the hospital," 1935).
+Figures 7 and 8.
+Qom Fatemi Hospital was built with private investment, initially in the Reza Shah period with a traditional model; Lack of attention to the well-known architectural patterns of the first Pahlavi period (archeology-oriented motifs and early modernist plans and elevations), despite the completely modern operation of the hospital, shows an example of public attitude towards the architecture of this period (Source: Opening of the hospital, 1935).

-However, in ordinary buildings, both houses and public buildings, a main courtyard can still be seen in the plan.
-Even the major uses had retained their former form: in the Qom commercials, whether as a commercial complex or a row of shops belonging to a property, a large backyard or main caravanserai was a common pattern until the 1960s.
+However, in ordinary buildings—both residential and public—a central courtyard often remained a key element of the plan.
+Even major functional uses retained their traditional forms: in Qom’s commercial buildings, whether as larger commercial complexes or rows of shops belonging to a single property, a large backyard or main caravanserai continued to be a common pattern well into the 1960s.